 Hannah is proud to offer free mental health and therapeutic services for Indigenous clients through the NIHB program, available to those with a valid band number.
 Her therapeutic services are accessible to clients across Quebec, Montréal, the South Shore, and the Montérégie region through virtual or in-person support.

-Contact me to take the first step towards your goals!
+Contact Hannah to take the first step towards where you want to be!

 245 Boulevard Saint Jean Baptiste, Châteauguay, Quebec J6K 3E1